PDX-Effects/sound_project/README.md

 Song_Gen - Maeve \
 Chord_Gen - Maeve

+Edit\Cleanup - Adam
+A majority of the frame for the code and cleanup where performed hence the large amount of line changes, otherwise we all contributed around the same amount.

 **what is this project** \
 This project serves as a sound editing application, demonstrating an array of effects on the chosen File.
 This file can be user uploaded or the provided wav files in the repo.
 Once a file is loaded, the user can apply effects as desired and play the resulting audio.